 The length of alterations completely depends on what you’re having done.
 Taking a bit in on the sides won’t take nearly as long as reconstructing a bodice.
 When talking with your alterations specialist, be realistic about your time frame.
 If your wedding is in two weeks, you likely won’t have time for a complete overhaul.
 Make an appointment once you’ve found your dress to discuss the timeline of alterations.

 3. Experience, Experience, Experience

-Most bridal shops have experiences seamstresses or tailors, available to assist with all your alterations questions.
+Most bridal shops have experienced seamstresses or tailors available to assist with all your alterations questions.
 If they don’t, ask if they have any recommendations.
 Wedding gowns have so many intricate details, from boning to hems to bustles and everything in between, it’s best to find a professional that has worked on bridal gowns before, and is familiar with bridal fabrics.

 4. Come Prepared

-When you’re ready for your wedding dress alterations, bring the same items you brought when trying on wedding dresses… Undergarments, shoes, accessories.
+When you’re ready for your wedding dress alterations, bring the same items you brought when trying on wedding dresses, such as undergarments, shoes, and accessories.
 Don’t have the exact shoe yet?
 Bring something similar in height to ensure the hemline is the appropriate length.

 Searching for more wedding-dress-shopping tips?
 Explore more below!